 Wednesday, November 13, 2019

-What GOOD is an Induction Procedure?
+What GOOD is a Formal Hypnotic Induction Procedure?

 If, with no prior induction, I asked a highly suggestible person to close his eyes, and suggested that when he opened them he would see me dressed in a Santa Claus suit, he would surely think that.
 I was crazy.
 And if such a suggestion should happen to work, he would think that HE was crazy!
 But if I plausibly suggested that he was going into hypnosis, and THEN I suggested that when he opened his eyes he would see me wearing a Santa Claus suit, such a suggestion could be actualized much more easily because it has now been made much more credible.